Shanmathan/festmap/README.md

 # 🎉 Crowd Management System for Tourist Spots & Festivals 🌍

-Welcome to the **Crowd Management System**, designed for bustling tourist spots and lively festivals! 🏖️🎉 This web app integrates **UAV technology** with real-time, interactive mapping and guidance to make every visit safe, seamless, and informative.
+Welcome to the **Festmap - Crowd Management System**, designed for bustling tourist spots and lively festivals! 🏖️🎉 This web app has interactive mapping and guidance to make every visit safe, seamless, and informative.
+(In this project [Puri Beach](https://odishatourism.gov.in/content/tourism/en/discover/attractions/beaches/puri-beach.html) was used as sample)

 ---